Vermaaaaaa/Vermaaaaaa/README.md

 - **Chip 8 Console Project**: Excitingly, I'm also delving into the realm of hardware development.
 My goal is to create a custom Chip 8 console using microprocessors, combining my interests in low-level circuit design and software development.

+- **FPGA Design**: I'm currently diving into FPGA design with Verilog, starting with smaller circuits like adders and multipliers as I explore the exciting world of FPGAs.

 ## Collaboration Opportunities

-I'm always on the lookout for collaboration opportunities, especially in areas like Verilog, FPGA design, and embedded development using C and C++.
+I'm always on the lookout for collaboration opportunities, especially in areas like Verilog, FPGA design, and embedded/low level development using C and C++.
 If you share a passion for these topics or want to explore the Chip 8 further, don't hesitate to reach out!

 ## How You Can Contribute